flux-framework/flux-core/doc/man3/flux_msg_handler_addvec.rst

 :func:`flux_msg_handler_addvec` creates and starts an array of message handlers, terminated by FLUX_MSGHANDLER_TABLE_END.
-The new message handler objects are assigned to an internally allocated array, returned in *handlers*.
+The new message handler objects are assigned to an internally allocated array, returned in :var:`handlers`.
 The last entry in the array is set to NULL.

 :func:`flux_msg_handler_delvec` stops and destroys an array of message handlers